Wimbledon fans witnessed history as the longest semi-final ever at the Championships unfolded on Centre Court.

 American John Isner and South African Kevin Anderson battled it out on court for six hours 35 minutes, before Anderson secured a place in the men’s singles final.

-The match was the second longest singles match in the history of Wimbledon – after the 11 hour five minute epic in 2010, in which Isner also played.
+The earlier men’s semi-final was the second longest singles match in the history of Wimbledon – after the 11 hour five minute epic in 2010, in which Isner also played.

-The clash surpassed the previous longest Wimbledon semi-final, between Novak Djokovic and Juan Martin del Potro in 2013, which lasted four hours and 44 minutes.
+It surpassed the previous longest Wimbledon semi-final, between Djokovic and Juan Martin del Potro in 2013, which lasted four hours and 44 minutes.

-Serbian Novak Djokovic and Spaniard Rafael Nadal were forced to wait in the wings for hours as the action unfolded.
+Djokovic and Nadal, who were due to play second on Centre, were forced to wait in the wings for hours as the action unfolded on Friday.

-Djokovic resorted to marbles for entertainment, posting a video of himself playing the game on Instagram.
+The Serbian resorted to marbles for entertainment, posting a video of himself playing the game on Instagram as he waited to play.

-They walked out under a closed Centre Court roof at around 8pm, with officials anticipating darkness will fall before their semi-final match is resolved.
+They eventually stepped out under a closed Centre Court roof at around 8pm, with officials keen to avoid further disruption when darkness fell.

-Sir David Attenborough, American Vogue editor-in-chief Dame Anna Wintour and Bee Gees co-founder Sir Barry Gibb were among a host of stars who watched the action from the Royal Box.
+Sir David Attenborough, American Vogue editor-in-chief Dame Anna Wintour and Bee Gees co-founder Sir Barry Gibb were among the guests in the royal box.

 Arriving at the gates on Friday morning, he said: “Rafael Nadal.
 Love him, love him!”